ApocalypseCalculator/Feck/README.md

 Data is the folder storing data such as site database, website icons, etc.

+## Extras

+Feck Files currently comes with 2 standalone scripts:

+- `csrfclean.js`

+This is a script that cleans up unused CSRF tokens in the database.
+It is recommended to manage this task through a cronjob or run it manually every once in a while.
+- `sync.js`

+If you ever feel the need to switch to SQLite or to JSON database, you can sync the data between both by running the script with an argument to specify which database to copy from.

-# Licensing and others
+## Licensing and others

 According the Apache 2.0 license included, this code is open source.
-The only condition is that you may not remove my credits from the code.
+The only condition is that you may not remove my credits.

 As for the site icon, I got it off a google search.
 I did not make that icon, and I am currently unable to find who made it.